vulet/hnt-scriptz/README.md

 ## Usage

-`yarn wallet` - create a vanity address, or random wallet address.
+`yarn wallet` - Create a vanity address, or random wallet address.

-`yarn rescue` - view/send your balance using a Ledger recovery passphrase.
+`yarn rescue` - View/send your balance using a Ledger recovery passphrase.
+This should only be used if your Ledger has been destroyed and you wish to transfer your funds, without the means of another.